 Reading novels today is usually an escape.
 By contrast, study of the “Classics” calls us to meet ourselves.
 These “Great Books” trace the origins and development of history, science, philosophy, politics, religion, culture, society and worldview.
 The emergence and shaping of Western freedom and individualism is found in their discourse seeking universal truths and timeless values.

-TPS studies the Great Books.
-TPS students read important literary works, analyze them in class discussions, and compose polished essays that explain and defend their analysis.
-Every TPS literature course also teaches analytical essay writing.
+TPS Lit and Comp students read important literary works, analyze them in class discussions, develop their own theses from their analysis, and compose polished essays that explain and defend their thesis.
+TPS Lit courses are not just the typical reading, discussion, and opinion papers — our Lit and Comp courses teach and practice research, analysis, thesis, and rhetoric.
+Every TPS literature course also develops analytical essay writing skills.

 - English 4/5/6 Lit Survey and Composition

 - English 4/5/6 Western Lit and Comp (Virgil, Dante, Shakespeare, Defoe and others)

 - English 4/5/6 Western Lit and Comp (Homer, Shelley, Dostoevsky, Twain, and others)